About Robelle

 cd /opt/robelle

-tar xvf /home/root/qxprod
+tar xvf /tmp/qxprod

 Apply the license codes